stepjam/RLBench/README.md

 in PyRep, and if not, then you can follow the instructions for importing new arm on the PyRep GitHub page.
 After that, feel free to open an issue and we can being it in to RLBench for you.

+## Tasks

+To see a full list of all tasks, [see here](rlbench/tasks).

+To see gifs of each of the tasks, [see here](https://drive.google.com/drive/folders/1TqbulbbCEqVBd6SBHatphFlUK2JQLkYu?usp=sharing).

 ## Task Building